jewelmoe97/postagram/README.md

 Users can comment on posts to engage in discussions.
 Each comment includes the username and text.
-Users can edit their own comments.
+Users can delete their own comments.

 *Likes: